 During his tenure with the Brazos Valley Symphony Orchestra, Marcelo Bussiki has been in demand as a guest conductor in Texas and out of state.
-In October 2001, he conducted a premiere performance of the Organ Concerto by vanguard U. S. composer Lou Harrison, featuring organist John Walker and the Carnegie-Mellon Percussion Ensemble, in Pittsburgh, Pennsylvania.
-In September, 2002, he returned to his native Brazil under sponsorship from the Brazilian National Bank in Rio de Janeiro to conduct 15 performances of Gaetano Donizetti's opera Viva la Mama, as well as other symphony concerts in Rio de Janeiro and Brasilia.
 Bussiki conducts several concerts a year at the International Festival Institute at Round Top, Texas.
-He was conductor for the first International Guitar Festival in 2005, 2006, 2007, and again in 2016.
+He was conductor for the first International Guitar Festival in 2005 and again in 2006 and 2007.
 In 2014, Bussiki was honored as "Artist of the Year" by The Arts Council of Brazos Valley.
-Dr. Bussiki begins his 26th season as the artistic leader of the BVSO.
+This year, Dr. Bussiki begins his 27nd season as the artistic leader of the BVSO.